 - Ridge Frame Wheelchair: A ridge frame wheelchair weighs somewhere around 13 pounds and is constructed as a one-piece frame that cannot be folded.
 Though this is not foldable, it is more compact and lightweight than other foldable options.

 - Lightweight Ergonomic Wheelchairs: Lightweight wheelchairs are ideal for those who spend more time in a wheelchair.
 Their ergonomic design lends more comfort while sitting for long periods.
-The lightweight construction allows for improved range of motion and greater independence.
+The lightweight construction allows for improved range of motion, wheelchair transportability, and greater independence.

-- All-Terrain Wheelchairs: An all-terrain wheelchair is a perfect choice for people who travel in different terrain types.
+- All-Terrain Wheelchairs: An all-terrain wheelchair is a perfect choice for people who travel in different terrain types, even areas without wheelchair accessibility.
 This wheelchair gives you the confidence to traverse multiple terrains without worrying about the risk of getting stuck or losing control.

 - Sports Wheelchairs: Sports wheelchairs are used in different athletic settings and to play various sports at any level.
 These wheelchairs are stronger, faster, and more maneuverable.

 - High-Back Reclining Wheelchairs: If you are looking for upper body support and don’t want to shift to a different piece of furniture for support, a high-back reclining wheelchair can help you.
 You can recline back in the wheelchair and get that upper body support that your body craves for after sitting for long hours.

 - Pediatric Wheelchairs: Pediatric wheelchairs are designed to accommodate children who need mobility assistance.
 These wheelchairs are available in fun colors and patterns.